Torre Angela (Rome Metro)

 Torre Angela is a station of Line C of the Rome Metro.
 It is located near Via Casilina, at the intersection of Viale Duilio Cambellotti and Largo Ettore Paratore.
 The station serves the Roman quarters Torre Angela, Tor Vergata and Tor Bella Monaca.
 The previous train station of the Rome–Pantano railway line closed in 2008 in order to be transformed into the current metro station.
 It was re-opened on 9 November 2014.

+Nearby amenities

+The station is in walking distance from many cafes, restaurants, bars, and shops.
+Primarily a "suburban" residential area, which includes Romanian immigrants.